wangyuchi369/VidTok/vidtwin/README.md

 ## Setup

-1. Our code is based on VidTok, thus you may need to install the [required packages for VidTok](https://github.com/microsoft/VidTok?tab=readme-ov-file#setup) first, namely navigate to VidTok folder and install the `environment.yaml` file.:
+1. Our code is based on **VidTok**, so you will need to install the [required packages for VidTok](https://github.com/microsoft/VidTok?tab=readme-ov-file#setup) first.
+To do so, navigate to the VidTok folder and create the environment using the `environment.yaml` file:

 ```bash
 cd VidTok